Alishan Itinerary: How to Simplify This Part of Your Trip

 Pro tip: If you Google “sunrise time at Alishan” for the date of your visit, you’ll need to add around 20 minutes to the times listed on sunrise/sunset websites.
 That’s because when you watch the sunrise at Alishan, you’ll need to wait for the sun to rise not only above the horizon but also above the peaks of the Yushan mountain chain.

-The exact times of Alishan sunrise will be posted at Alishan train station the day before (1:30 to 4:30 PM).
+The exact times of Alishan sunrise will be posted at Alishan train station the day before (1:30 PM to 4:30 PM).
 I recommend going at this time to buy tickets for the next morning’s sunrise train.
-They can sell out on busy days.
+They can sell out on busy days, but they usually don’t.

-You can also accurate sunrise times on the Alipedia app (updated daily at 4:30 PM daily for the next day’s times).
+You can get the most accurate sunrise times on the Alipedia app (updated daily at 4:30 PM daily for the next day’s times), which show the time of sunrise from Chushan.

 Some people standing on Alishan train station platform waiting in the dark, with a red Alishan Forest Railway train on the opposite tracks